-It is very important that it is clearly explained to every trustee what their role, responsibilities and legal obligations are, and the amount of time and commitment they will be expected to give to the board.
+It is very important that it is clearly explained to every trustee what their role, responsibilities, and legal obligations are; as well as the amount of time and commitment they will be expected to give to the board.

 A number of trustees will have specific functions which need to be clearly documented and understood.
 Where tasks are delegated there must be a clear process for monitoring the outcomes.

 An effective board understands the interests of all stakeholders and gives them the opportunity to voice their views.
-There may well be conflicting demands between stakeholders and it is important to consider how these can be managed to the overall benefit of the academy.
+There may well be conflicting demands between stakeholders; it is important to consider how these can be managed to the overall benefit of the academy.
 For example: